1Marc/marcgrabanski.com/src/pages/articles/2008-07-11-rmg-connect-minneapolis/index.md

 ## Business Structure of JWT Minneapolis

 The biggest takeaway from my experience at JWT was structure.
 From a high level, this is how the office was broken down into roles and responsibilities on the production side of the business:
-\*\*
--Account Executive:
-- Makes initial relationship with the client.
+\*\* **Account Executive:** Makes initial relationship with the client.
 Gets contract signed, presents RFP response, on-going client contact.

--
--Strategist:
-- Interviews the client to find out their goals with JWT services, big picture people.
+- **Strategist:** Interviews the client to find out their goals with JWT services, big picture people.
 Decides on a product and vision to pursue with JWT.
--
--(PM) Project Manager:
-- Estimates hours, creates project plan and lays out project time-line.
+- **(PM) Project Manager:** Estimates hours, creates project plan and lays out project time-line.
 Becomes client contact for anything project related.
--
--(BA) Business Analyst:
-- Defines business requirements and use cases.
+- **(BA) Business Analyst:** Defines business requirements and use cases.
--
--(IA) Information Architect:
-- Creates wire frames based on the business requirements.
+- **(IA) Information Architect:** Creates wire frames based on the business requirements.
--
--Copywriter:
-- Writes copy for anywhere the client and IA deems it necessary.
+- **Copywriter:** Writes copy for anywhere the client and IA deems it necessary.
--
--Designer:
-- Creates templates and style guides for project based on wire frames.
+- **Designer:** Creates templates and style guides for project based on wire frames.
--
--Developer:
-- Takes all artifacts and creates the finished product.
+- **Developer:** Takes all artifacts and creates the finished product.
--
--(QA) Quality Assurance:
-- Checks everything to assure final product matches all artifacts signed off by client (content, design, wire frames, use cases, etc).
+- **(QA) Quality Assurance:** Checks everything to assure final product matches all artifacts signed off by client (content, design, wire frames, use cases, etc).
--
--Analytics:
-- Ongoing tracking shows user trends and how to make the product more effective.
+- **Analytics:** Ongoing tracking shows user trends and how to make the product more effective.

 While at JWT, I had a chance to work with all of these core groups of production people, aside from the account exec and strategists.
 I was always so interested in how each of these roles interacted with each other.
 I would walk the floor throughout the day having brief conversations with coworkers to understand this structure more.
 It was fascinating to me and I always enjoyed learning bits about their expertise.
 All too often people don't realize that each one of these roles requires a specific and refined skill set.